TylerMclaughlin/computational-harmony/readme.md

 ### Manifolds and Music

 The combination of **high-dimensionality** and **circularity** suggests that an application of the topological theory of manifolds is necessary to study musical scales and harmony.
-In fact, in a 2006 study published in *Science*, Dr. Dmitri Tymoczko discovered the manifold structure of the voice-leading space(Tymoczko 2006).
+In fact, in a 2006 study published in *Science*, Dr. Dmitri Tymoczko discovered the manifold structure of the voice-leading space\[@tymoczko2006\].
 In this study, it was found that all chords of N pitches have an embedding on a manifold that is an N-dimensional analog to the Moebius strip.
 This embedding gives a representation in which one could visualize and intuitively understand certain complex chord changes, such as Chopin's E Minor Prelude that had challenged music theorists for decades.

 ### Project Goals